Things to Do in Auburn, Washington

 REGAL AUBURN STADIUM 17

 Enjoy current movie releases in a movie stadium with state of the art visual and sound systems.
-Located across from the Outlet Collection.
+Conveniently situated across from the Outlet Collection.

 WHITE RIVER AMPHITHEATER